 This castle in Ireland boasts imposing twenty-sided towers protected by curtain wall and moat.
 It was a great example of experimental military architecture during its period.

 Opening hours vary depending on the season.
 For an updated list of opening hours, click here.

-€5 per adult, €3 for student and €13 for a family of 4.
-It includes access to the Trim Castle grounds and audio-visual show at the visitor center.
+€5 per adult, €3 for students, and €13 for a family of 4.
+It includes access to the Trim Castle grounds and an audio-visual show at the visitor center.
 You can get the ticket from the visitor center.

 Location: Trim, Co Meath